-- Basic Adjustment tool palette Makes basic adjustments to a RAW image (p.46). - Tone Adjustment tool palette Adjusts the tone curve and applies the Auto Lighting Optimizer (p.59). - Color Adjustment tool palette Adjusts the hue, saturation and luminance of a specific color space.
-The hue and saturation for an entire image can also be adjusted (p.64). - Detailed Adjustment tool palette Reduces noise and adjusts the image sharpness (p.66). - Trimming/Angle Adjustment tool palette Crops an image and adjusts the image angle (p.68). - Lens Correction tool palette Corrects lens aberration in the image (p.71) and applies the Digital Lens Optimizer (p.76). - Partial Adjustment tool palette Adjusts the selected area of an image (p.79). - Dust Delete/Copy Stamp tool palette Erases dust from an image and corrects image by copying sections of the image (p.83). - Settings tool palette Configures the work color space (p.88).

-Using the different tool palettes

-We recommend that you use the Basic Adjustment tool palette to make adjustments to RAW images.
-However, if you find that the Basic Adjustment tool palette does not offer a sufficient range of adjustments, or if you want to use specific functions that are only available in the Tone Adjustment tool palette (p.59), completing initial adjustments with the Basic Adjustment tool palette and then using the Tone Adjustment tool palette to make just the minimum of adjustments needed is recommended.
+Introduction Basic Adjustment tool palette Makes basic adjustments to a RAW image (p.45).
+Contents Tone Adjustment tool palette Adjusts the tone curve and applies the Auto Lighting Optimizer (p.58).
+Downloading Color Adjustment tool palette Images Adjusts the hue, saturation and luminance of a specific color space.
+The hue and saturation for an entire image can also be adjusted (p.63).
+Viewing Detailed Adjustment tool palette Images Reduces noise and adjusts the image sharpness (p.65).
+Trimming/Angle Adjustment tool palette Sorting Images Crops an image and adjusts the image angle (p.67).
+Lens Correction tool palette Editing Images Corrects lens aberration in the image (p.70) and applies the Digital Lens Optimizer (p.75).
+Dust Delete/Copy Stamp tool palette Printing Erases dust from an image and corrects image by copying sections Images of the image (p.78).
+Settings tool palette Processing Large Numbers Configures the work color space (p.83). of RAW Images -ÌŴ-Using the different tool palettes Remote Shooting We recommend that you use the Basic Adjustment tool palette to make adjustments to RAW images.
+However, if you find that the Basic Specifying Adjustment tool palette does not offer a sufficient range of adjustments.
+Preferences or if you want to use specific functions that are only available in the Tone Adjustment tool palette (p.58), completing initial adjustments with the Basic Adjustment tool palette and then using the Tone Adjustment tool Reference/ palette to make just the minimum of adjustments needed is Index recommended.
+For noise reduction (p.65) and lens aberration correction (p.71), you

-For noise reduction (p.66) and lens aberration correction (p.72), you should first complete necessary adjustments in the Basic Adjustment and Tone Adjustment tool palettes, and then adjust with the Detailed Adjustment tool palette (p.66) and Lens Correction tool palette (p.71).

-You can click the [] button at the bottom right of the main window to show/hide [Tool palette].
-Introduction/ Contents
+For noise reduction (p.65) and lens aberration correction (p.71), you should first complete necessary adjustments in the Basic Adjustment and Tone Adjustment tool palettes, and then adjust with the Detailed Adjustment tool palette (p.65) and Lens Correction tool palette (p.70).
+You can click the []] button at the bottom right of the main window to show/hide [Tool palette].

-Editing with the Basic Adjustment Tool Palette
+DPEG/TIFE Editing with the Basic Adjustment Tool Palette